MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

 ### Dictionary Conversion

-Dictionary conversion allows for mapped conversions to be set up within the view's binding code, useful for quickly binding thiings like icons to state properties.
+Dictionary conversion allows for mapped conversions to be set up within the view's binding code, useful for quickly binding things like icons or color to state properties.

 ```c#
 set.Bind(button).To(vm => vm.readonly).WithDictionaryConversion(